 Children and smoking

 Smoking becomes more common as students progress through school.
-One in thirteen school students have tried smoking by age 12, and this rises to one in five by age 14.
+One in eighteen school students (approximately 5.5 per cent) have tried smoking by age 12, and this rises to one in seven by age 14 (approximately 14 per cent).

 Where to get help

 - Winstanley M, Wood L, Letcher T et al. 2014, ‘’, in M Scollo and M Winstanley (eds), Tobacco in Australia: Facts and issues, 5th edition, Cancer Council Victoria.

 - , 2017, Australian Institute of Health and Welfare, Canberra, Drug statistics series no. 31.
 Cat. no. PHE 214.

 - White V, Williams T 2015, , Centre for Behavioural Research in Cancer, The Cancer Council Victoria, prepared for Tobacco Control Taskforce, Australian Government Department of Health, Canberra.

 - Dunlop S, Freeman B, Perez D 2016 ‘’, Journal of Medical Internet Research, vol. 18, no. 6, e104.